What to Do When Your Heater Won’t Turn Off!

-It’s not unusual for heating systems to have a problem every now and then.
-It could be as straightforward as a bad thermostat or an electrical problem.
-If your gas furnace won’t turn off, here are a couple steps you can take to get a correctly working furnace again.
+It’s not uncommon for heating systems to have a glitch once in a while.
+It could be as simple as a broken thermostat or an electrical issue.
+If your gas furnace won’t shut off, here are a few steps you can take to get a properly working furnace again.

 Check the Air Filter

-A dirty air filter causes problems for many homeowners and their HVAC system.
+A dirty air filter creates issues for numerous homeowners and their HVAC system.
 Here’s why.
-It restricts airflow, making your furnace work harder and run longer to meet your desired temperature.
+It restricts airflow, making your furnace work harder and run longer to meet your ideal temperature.

 This multiplies wear and tear on your furnace, as well as the likelihood of a breakdown and premature failure.

-It can also make your furnace get too hot and shut off for a time to cool off.
-Then it will keep duplicating this process when your furnace turns on.
+It can also make your furnace overheat and shut down for a time to cool down.
+Then it will keep repeating this process when your furnace turns on.
 This is called short cycling.
-In addition to wearing out your furnace faster, it can drive up your heating bill and make your home feel unpleasant.
+In addition to wearing out your furnace faster, it can increase your heating bill and make your home feel unpleasant.

-We recommend replacing flat filters monthly and pleated filters every three months.
-If you can’t remember the last time you got a new furnace filter, remove it and hold it up to the light.
-If you can’t detect light through your filter, it’s too dusty and you should replace it.
+We recommend replacing flat filters each month and pleated filters every three months.
+If you can’t remember the last time you replaced your furnace filter, remove it and hold it up to the light.
+If you can’t detect light through your filter, it’s too dirty and you should replace it.

-If the matter was linked to a clogged air filter, replacing it with a fresh filter should fix this common issue when your heat won’t turn off.
-If not, we recommend checking your thermostat settings next.
+If the matter was connected to a clogged air filter, replacing it with a fresh filter should solve this common problem when your heat won’t turn off.
+If not, we suggest checking your thermostat settings next.

 Check Out the Thermostat

-Your thermostat runs your furnace and simply informs the unit when to turn on and off.
-It’s often to blame when your furnace won’t stop running.
+Your thermostat runs your furnace and basically tells the unit when to turn on and off.
+It’s usually the problem when your furnace won’t stop running.

 Ensure Your Thermostat is Set to “Auto”

-Your thermostat includes two settings, “auto” and “on,” that manage your heating system’s blower motor.
+Your thermostat includes two settings, “auto” and “on,” that control your heating system’s blower motor.

-“Auto” indicates the furnace blower will only operate when the furnace does.
+“Auto” means the furnace blower will only run when the furnace does.

-“On” means the furnace blower will operate continuously.
-This constant air flow can help with heat circulation but will also drive up your power bill and increase wear and tear on your furnace.
+“On” means the furnace blower will operate constantly.
+This constant air flow can help with heat distribution but will also drive up your power bill and increase wear and tear on your furnace.

-If your thermostat is set to “on,” it will seem like your furnace is not shutting off, but it’s really just the furnace blower you’re noticing.
-Changing it to “auto” should resolve the problem.
-It will also help you spend less money on your energy costs.
+If your thermostat is switched to “on,” it will sound like your furnace is not shutting off, but it’s really just the furnace blower you’re hearing.
+Changing it to “auto” should solve the problem.
+It will also help you save money on your energy costs.

 Confirm Your Temperature Setting

-If your thermostat won’t turn off heat, check the temperature setting to the area temperature.
-If it’s higher than the room air temp, your furnace will keep operating until it hits your desired temp.
+If your thermostat won’t turn off heat, compare the temperature setting to the area temperature.
+If it’s greater than the room air temp, your furnace will keep operating until it hits your desired temp.

-Remember that if it’s extremely cold outside, your furnace will have to run much longer than normal to keep your home cozy.
+Remember that if it’s very cold outside, your furnace will have to run much longer than usual to keep your home cozy.
 This is due to a big temperature difference between the cold air outside and the warm indoors.

-As a test, you can try reducing the thermostat to correspond with the room.
-Then, wait a few minutes.
-This should make the furnace turn off in a few minutes.
+As a check, you can try reducing the setting to correspond with the room.
+Then, wait a couple of minutes.
+This should make the furnace shut off in a few minutes.

 If you use a programmable thermostat, it’s probably battery powered.
-You can test putting in new batteries to see if that resolves the issue.
-If it doesn’t or if there’s wiring to your electrical system, switch it to “off.”
+You can test replacing the batteries to see if that solves the problem.
+If it doesn’t or if there’s wiring to your electrical system, shift it to “off.”

-If your furnace won’t shut off after you set it to “off,” you will need to turn off the power.
+If your furnace won’t turn off after you set it to “off,” you will need to turn off the power.

-Thermostat seems to be working fine but your furnace still won’t shut off?
-There are two places you can shut off the power to your heating unit: at the breaker box and at its specific power switch.
+Thermostat appears to be working fine but your furnace still won’t turn off?
+There are two spots you can shut off the power to your heating unit: at the breaker box and at its specific power switch.

-- Go to your breaker box and find the breaker marked "furnace."
-Move the breaker switch to the right to shut off power.
+- Head to your breaker box and locate the breaker labeled “furnace.”
+Push the breaker switch to the right to cut power.

-- Next, search for the dedicated power switch to your heating system.
-It looks like a light switch and can be found on or close to your furnace.
-Move the switch down to cut power.
+- Next, look for the dedicated power switch to your heating system.
+It looks like a light switch and is located on or close to your furnace.
+Push the switch down to shut off power.

 - Your furnace should be shut off now.

-If you had to switch off your system at the breaker, contact us at 403-279-5760 for professional service, as you may require furnace repair.
+If you had to switch off your system at the breaker, contact us at for professional service, as you may need furnace repair.

 What Causes a Furnace to Keep Running?

-Occasionally correcting this problem can be as easy as changing your air filter or changing thermostat settings.
-In other situations, you might want a professional when your heater won’t shut off.
+Sometimes fixing this problem can be as simple as replacing your air filter or adjusting thermostat settings.
+In other situations, you might need a professional when your heater won’t turn off.

 Fan Limit Switch Needs to Be Replaced

 The furnace fan limit switch controls your furnace’s blower motor.
-If the switch goes bad, it might seem like your furnace running nonstop, even though just the blower is running.
+If the switch goes bad, it might sound like your furnace running continuously, even though just the blower is running.

-You might notice a furnace error code if there’s a problem with the limit switch.
-Your furnace will speak through a blinking red light on the front of your heating system.
+You might see a furnace error code if there’s a problem with the limit switch.
+Your furnace will speak using a flashing red light on the front of your heating system.

-Our Experts can diagnose and correct any issues you’re having with your furnace blower motor.
-Sometimes this can involve replacement parts, such as the control board, faulty wiring or the fan switch itself.
+Our Experts can identify and correct any problems you’re having with your furnace blower motor.
+Sometimes this can involve replacement parts, like the control board, faulty wiring or the fan switch itself.

-Like other things in your home, your thermostat can break down over time and need to be replaced.
-If you're due for a new one, ask us about installing a smart thermostat.
+Like other things in your home, your thermostat can wear out as time passes and need to be replaced.
+If it’s time for a new one, ask us about installing a smart thermostat.

-These thermostats make it simple to save energy, because they create an energy-efficient heating and cooling schedule based on your needs.
-Plus, you’ll be able to adjust and keep tabs on your thermostat from just about anyplace with your phone.
+These thermostats make it easy to save energy, because they develop an energy-efficient heating and cooling schedule according to your preferences.
+Plus, you’ll be able to adjust and monitor your thermostat from just about anywhere with your phone.

-Your furnace uses ductwork to distribute hot air to vents across your home.
-If your home or ductwork is older, your furnace might be operating constantly since the ductwork is leaking hot air in the attic.
+Your furnace relies on ductwork to distribute hot air to vents across your home.
+If your home or ductwork is older, your furnace might be running all the time since the ductwork is leaking hot air in the attic.

-Identifying this leaky ductwork and other airflow issues can be tricky to resolve on your own, since it’s concealed behind walls and ceilings.
-Our Experts can help with identifying and taking care of any air duct repair service that you require.
+Diagnosing this leaky ductwork and other airflow problems can be challenging to troubleshoot on your own, since it’s hidden behind walls and ceilings.
+Our Experts can help with identifying and taking care of any air duct repair service that you need.

-Troubleshooting furnace problems can be inconvenient, especially when it affects your comfort, energy efficiency and heating bill.
-When it involves furnaces, there’s a reason why we say we’re Experts in our field.
-You can depend on our ACE-certified technicians to solve your problem quickly and affordably.
-And what’s even better, we back our HVAC system repairs with a 100% satisfaction guarantee for one year.* Call us at 403-279-5760 to book your appointment today.
+Troubleshooting furnace problems can be inconvenient, especially when it impacts your comfort, energy efficiency and heating bill.
+When it comes to furnaces, there’s a reason why we say we’re Experts in our industry.
+You can rely on our ACE-certified technicians to resolve your problem quickly and affordably.
+And what’s even better, we stand behind our HVAC system repairs with a 100% satisfaction guarantee for one year.* Contact us at to schedule your appointment today.